jaredallard/ingress-anubis/README.md

 Anubis can be configured per-ingress through the following annotations, on the ingress:

-- ingress-anubis.jaredallard.github.com/serve-robots-txt (int)
+- ingress-anubis.jaredallard.github.com/serve-robots-txt (bool)
+- ingress-anubis.jaredallard.github.com/og-passthrough (bool)
-- ingress-anubis.jaredallard.github.com/difficulty (bool)
+- ingress-anubis.jaredallard.github.com/difficulty (int)
 - ingress-anubis.jaredallard.github.com/ingress-class (string)
   - Set the ingressClassName value for the wrapped ingress.
 The default is `nginx`.
 Note that `nginx` is the only officially supported